7RU7H/CTFs/HackTheBox/Retired-Machines/Soccer/Soccer-Notes.md

 ### Todo

-- 9091 - we have a email registeration on soc-player
+- 9091 - we have a email registration on soc-player
 - 33060,
 - 3306